 Interaction of the public and government in making American public policy.
 Processes and institutions of American national government; political parties and elections; public opinion and media; constitutional, legal, and cultural context.
 Every semester.
-GEP Group D. POSC 112 Honors Introduction to American Politics 3 cr.
+GEP Group D.

+POSC 112 Honors Introduction to American Politics

 Accelerated study of the politics of a democratic society in a constitutional, legal, and cultural context.
 Major institutions (Congress, president, courts, bureaucracies) of U.S. national government; political behavior of the public.
 Computer-based data analysis; prior computer experience not necessary.
 Credit cannot be earned for both POSC 110 and POSC 112.
 Variable.
 Prerequisite: acceptance into the Honors Program or permission of the instructor.
-GEP Group D. POLITICAL SCIENCE POSC 113 Introduction to World Politics 3 cr.
+GEP Group D.

+POSC 113 Introduction to World Politics

 Exploration of the major issues in world politics including evolution of the international system, political actors in world politics, patterns of conflict and cooperation, power, nationalism, international political economy, and international organizations.
-Students who previously received credit for POSC 211/213 cannot receive credit for this course.
 Every semester.
-GEP Group D. POSC 114 Honors Introduction to World Politics POSC 341 International Organization 3 cr.
-3 cr.
+GEP Group D.

+POSC 114 Honors Introduction to World Politics 3 cr.

 Accelerated study of major issues in world politics including evolution of the international system, political actors in world politics, patterns of conflict and cooperation, power, nationalism, international political economy, and international organizations.
 Credit cannot be earned for both POSC 113 and POSC 114.
 Fall.
-Prerequisite: Acceptance into the Structure and activities of international organizations as mechanisms of foreign policy and international and transnational cooperation.
-Security concerns; international political economy; economic development and integration; human rights.
-Spring.
-Prerequisite: POSC 113/114 or POSC 131.
-Examination of the structures of governments, ideologies, policies, and contemporary Prerequisite: POSC 113/114 or POSC 131; POSC 131 preferred.
-Students who previously issues and problems facing the states of Europe and the European Union, Spring.
-POSC 131 Introduction to Comparative Politics Honors Program or permission of the instructor.
-GEP Group D. POSC 342 Foreign Policy of the United States received credit for POSC 333 cannot receive credit for this course.
-3 cr.
+Prerequisite: Acceptance into the Honors Program or permission of the instructor.
+GEP Group D.

+POSC 131 Introduction to Comparative Politics

 Comparative analysis of representative political systems including: the effect of legal, institutional and social structures on policy; interaction of domestic politics and the global system.
-Students who previously received credit for POSC 231 cannot receive credit for this course.
 Every semester.
-GEP Group D or Group F. Formulation and conduct of U.S. foreign policy; key agencies, inter-branch relations; decision-making models.
-Societal and international influences on U.S. foreign policy behavior.
-Fall.
-Prerequisite: POSC 113/114 or POSC 131.
-POSC 250 Research Methods 3 cr.
+GEP Group D or Group F.

+POSC 250 Research Methods

 Development of the analytical skills necessary to evaluate political research and political phenomena including formulating and assessing research questions, measuring concepts, finding appropriate evidence, and evaluating existing literature.
 Take before enrolling in 300 or 400 level departmental courses.
 Every Semester.
 Not open to students who have credit for former POSC 311.
 Prerequisites: POSC 110/112 or POSC 113/114 or permission of instructor.

-POSC 352 Interest Groups

-POSC 333 Politics of Europe

-3 cr.